 Adults will find plenty of specially marked trails, fire and patrol roads in Griffith Park for horseback riding and it's a great way to feel like you got outta town without going very far.
 Two privately-owned stables are inside the park, and a few more are close enough that they can take you riding in the park.

 Generations of Los Angeles kids have grown up enjoying the Griffith Park Pony Ride, with horses suitable for children up to 13 years old (or weighing 100 pounds or less).
 The price is less than the cost of some premium coffee drinks.
-They're open daily except Mondays and holidays at 4400 Crystal Springs Drive.
+They're open daily except for Mondays and holidays at 4400 Crystal Springs Drive.

+Kids have been going crazy over this attraction since 1948.
+They even have miniature covered wagon rides just to amp up that cute factor.
 Online reviewers have mixed reactions to the pony rides.
-Some of them love it, especially the parents of toddlers who have the time fo their life riding a horse for the firs time.
+Some of them love it, especially the parents of toddlers who have the time of their life riding a horse for the first time.
 Others complain about "unpleasant smells."

-Horse Riding and Stables in Griffith Park
+Horse Riding and Stables

 If you like to watch horses as well as riding them, the Los Angeles Equestrian Center hosts horse shows and the annual Tournament of Roses EquestFest, which showcases the riders who will be in the parade.